 The 2020 Mini JCW GP will also be the company’s most powerful and fastest model yet, featuring a turbocharged 2.0-liter four-cylinder engine with more than 300hp.
 Production will be limited to just 3000 examples.

-The ultimate Mini was previewed by the JCW GP concept back in 2017 and as such, it will feature a pretty wild body kit with plenty of aero.
+The ultimate Mini was previewed by the JCW GP concept back in 2017 and as such, it will feature a pretty wild body kit with plenty of aero enhancements.

-The spotted test car features a rather simple wrap that practically gives away all the exterior details, including a dramatic roof spoiler and the extended fender flares that also act as aero elements.
+The spotted prototype gets a rather simple wrap that practically gives away all the exterior details, including a dramatic roof spoiler and the extended fender flares that also act as aero elements.

 Other exterior details include a deeper front spoiler, a different front grille and larger in diameter exhaust tips.
 The upcoming Mini JCW GP looks very aggressive to say the least, featuring a racecar-vibe that will probably split opinions.